You Are Here: Home › How to Play Table Tennis › Ready Position

-The table tennis ready position is an important neutral stance which you need to master.
-So let's take a closer look.
+The table tennis ready position is an important neutral stance which you need to master

 The ready position is a neutral starting position from which all table tennis strokes can be played.